yhao9s9/aggregation-dynamics-investigation/README.md

 ## Image-based flow simulation for platelet aggregate

-This repository presents the implementation of image-based flow simulation for *in vitro* platelet aggregate in 3D.
+This repository presents the implementation of image-based flow simulation for *in vitro* platelet aggregates in 3D.
 The implementation of the finite element simulation is based on open source [FreeFEM](https://freefem.org/).

 The repository contains all the necessary information/data to reproduce the results.
 The detailed instructions are listed in the following section.